 Tips for Making the Best Web Stories

-- Just dive in and start experimenting!
-Your first Web Story doesn’t have to be perfect.
-You’ll learn a lot as you create them and can tweak as you go.
-You can also go back and edit previously posted stories.
+Just dive in and start experimenting!
+Your first Web Story doesn't have to be perfect.
+You'll learn a lot as you create them and you can always go back and edit previously posted stories.

 - Ensure you're following Web Story best practices throughout!